Pond-International/pond-agent/examples/pumpfun_price/README.md

-# Sybil Address Prediction Example
+# Example: Price Estimation on Pump.Fun

-This example demonstrates how to use the Competition Agent to solve the [Sybil Addresses Prediction competition](https://cryptopond.xyz/modelFactory/detail/2).
+This example demonstrates how to use the Competition Agent to solve the [Price Estimation on Pump.Fun](https://cryptopond.xyz/modelFactory/detail/66) competition.
 It shows a complete end-to-end pipeline from data processing to submission.

 **Note**: Because LLMs (e.g., GPT-4o) are non-deterministic, results may vary each time they run.
 They can also generate incorrect or non-executable code.
 While a bug-fixing agent is included, it may not catch every issue.
 If you encounter errors, please re-run the notebook/script.
 If problems persist, open an [issue](https://github.com/Pond-International/pond-agent/issues) on GitHub.